mratsim/constantine/constantine/platforms/llvm/README.md

 # GPU compilation targets

-For CPUs, Constantine JIT-compiles the cryptographic kernels via LLVM.
+For GPUs, Constantine JIT-compiles the cryptographic kernels via LLVM.

 This allows targeting several devices with a single frontend, the LLVM IR.